lf-lang/rfcs/text/0002-rfc-process.md

 proposed process will not fit exactly our needs and can be modified in future RFCs.

+In order to be light-weight, the proposed process only considers the design of a feature and does not require an implementation.
+This allows to focus on the high-level implications of a proposal as part of the RFC process, while the implementation details can be discussed in specific PRs in the code repositories.
+When new insights are gained from an implementation, those should be reflected in updates to the RFC.

+Alternatively, we could incorporate the implementation process into the RFC process.
+This would significantly prolong the process, but ensure that new insights from the implementation are directly reflected in the RFC discussion.

 There are many potential alternatives to the proposed RFC process.
 The [Python enhancement proposals (PEPs)](https://peps.python.org/pep-0001/), for instance, uses a more formal process and it is challenging for a new PEP to be accepted.